 When riding a dressage test, you will be evaluated by up to three judges.
 The judges will give you a score on every element of the dressage test as you ride.
 They will look for obedience, suppleness, accuracy, attitude, and how well you ride.

 The dressage ring is marked at its perimeter with letters.
-Before you enter the ring, you will hear a bell or whistle.
+Before you enter the ring, you will hear a bell or a whistle.
 This lets you know you have a certain time to enter the dressage ring before you are penalized.
 You will enter and salute the judge.
 After halting and saluting the judge, you will ride in straight lines and circles as described by your test using the letters as your guide.

 You will ride at different gaits and variations within the gaits.
 For the basic levels, you don't need to have the test memorized.
 Someone may call out the dressage test from the sidelines.
 You may also choose to sit or post the trot.
 When you have completed your test, you will halt, salute the judge, and leave the ring.
 At the end of the dressage competition, you will receive your scorecard, with a final score.